waterloo-rocketry/or-monte-carlo/README.md

 - `./gradlew runOpenRocket`: This is used to run OpenRocket by itself.
 - `./gradlew run`: This is used to run the Monte-Carlo plugin
 - `./gradlew buildExtensions`: This will build all extensions in the extensions directory.
 Run this first if you want extensions

+To get debug logging from OpenRocket and the extension, add `-Dlog-level='DEBUG'` to the run command.